On the "viscous incompressible fluid + rigid body" system with Navier conditions: Abstract

 \section{Abstract}

-In this paper we consider the inviscid limit for the system ``viscous incompressible fluid + rigid body'' in $\R^{3}$ when some Navier slip conditions are prescribed on the body's boundary.
-We prove the convergence in the energy space of weak solutions ``\`a la Leray" to smooth solutions of the system ``inviscid incompressible fluid + rigid body'' as the viscosity goes to zero.
-Moreover we show that the rate of convergence is optimal with respect to the viscosity and that the solid translation and rotation velocities converge in the Sobolev space $H^1 (0,T)$, where $T$ denotes the lifetime of the smooth solution of the inviscid system.
+In this paper we consider the motion of a rigid body in a viscous incompressible fluid when some Navier slip conditions are prescribed on the body's boundary.
+The whole system ``viscous incompressible fluid + rigid body'' is assumed to occupy the full space $\R^{3}$.
+We start by proving the existence of global weak solutions to the Cauchy problem.
+Then, we exhibit several properties of these solutions.
+First, we show that the added-mass effect can be computed which yields better-than-expected regularity (in time) of the solid velocity-field.
+More precisely we prove that the solid translation and rotation velocities are in the Sobolev space $H^1$.
+Second, we show that the case with the body fixed can be thought as the limit of infinite inertia of this system, that is when the solid density is multiplied by a factor converging to $+\infty$.
+Finally we prove the convergence in the energy space of weak solutions ``\`a la Leray" to smooth solutions of the system ``inviscid incompressible fluid + rigid body'' as the viscosity goes to zero, till the lifetime $T$ of the smooth solution of the inviscid system.
+Moreover we show that the rate of convergence is optimal with respect to the viscosity and that the solid translation and rotation velocities converge in $H^1 (0,T)$.